Optimization of biological Wastewater Treatment by Micro-Flotation at ARA Rhein

 ARA Rhein treats industrial and municipal wastewater from the catchment area in Pratteln in a 2‑stage biological process.
-DAS Environmental Expert GmbH was responsible for the new construction of a two-stage flotation plant together with the project partner enviplan®.
 DAS Environmental Expert GmbH was responsible for building the new two-line flotation system together with the project partner Enviplan®.

 Extensive wastewater analyses guarantee the consistently high quality of the wastewater to be discharged.
 The legally prescribed limit values are complied with at all times.